tonethar/IGME-330-Master/notes/web-audio-chapter-1.md

     - Give an example of a *lossy* audio file format _______________

-## Example Code
+## III.
+Example Code

-- Below is an expanded version of *Putting It All Together*:
+- Below is an expanded version of the *Putting It All Together* example from the book:
-  - the sound files are in myCourses
   - a live version is here: http://igm.rit.edu/~acjvks/courses/shared/330/web-audio/sg/putting-it-all-together.html
 - Note that here we are loading 2 files from disk and playing them at the same time.
 In your Audio Visualizer projecrs, it's more likely that you will be playing just one sound (song) at a time using the `<audio>` element
 - Thus there is quite a bit of file loading code here that yoou likely won't need in the future (class `BufferLoader`) - so try to concentrate instead on the `createAudioGraph()` function
+- P.S. the sound files are in myCourses

 ```html
 <!DOCTYPE html>